 The initial conversion price of the China Galaxy Convertible Bonds under the issuance is RMB10.24 per share.
-Such initial conversion price is not lower than the highest of the average trading price of the Company's A Shares during the 30 trading days immediately preceding the date of publication of the offering documents (i.e. 22 March 2022), the average trading price of the Company's A Shares during the 20 trading days immediately preceding the date of publication of the offering documents (i.e. A Shares on the trading day immediately preceding the date of publication of the Company's A Shares on the trading day immediately preceding the date of publication of the offering documents, and is also not lower than the latest audited net assets per share and the nominal value per share.
+Such initial conversion price is not lower than the highest of the average trading price of the Company's A Shares during the 30 trading days immediately preceding the date of publication of the offering documents (i.e. 22 March 2022), the average trading price of the Company's A Shares during the 20 trading days immediately preceding the date of publication of the offering documents, and the average trading price of the Company's A Shares on the trading day immediately preceding the date of publication of the offering documents, and is also not lower than the latest audited net assets per share and the nominal value per share.
 As at 22 March 2022, the closing price of the Company's A Shares was RMB10.10.
 The conversion price has been adjusted to RMB9.93 per share as a result of the Company's payment of 2021 dividends to its shareholders.